lhm-limux/reprepro-bundle-tools/docs/ConfigurationReference.md

                     by apt-repos.
 * ***architectures***: The architectures supported by the bundle - read from the apt-repos configuration.
-* ***targetDistribution***: The suite name of the target suite the bundle is selected for without the bundle-number.
-TODO: the difference between `suite` and `targetDistribution` needs to be clarified!
 * ***publicKeys***: The public gpg-keys extracted from the TrustedGPG-Files referenced by the apt-repos configuration of the bundles.